saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 * SAP_BR_SALES_MANAGER
 * SAP_BR_PRODMASTER_SPECIALIST

 Note that the appliance Windows machine includes a configured Eclipse IDE with the needed tools for ABAP CDS development installed.
-If you are interested in learning more about this Eclipse setup, please see the downloads and instructions for ABAP and HANA tools for Eclipse at https://tools.hana.ondemand.com/
+If you are interested in learning more about how to set up your own Eclipse environment, please see the downloads and instructions for ABAP and HANA tools for Eclipse at https://tools.hana.ondemand.com/

 ## Steps